Description

 Rationaleβ

-, including duration, which in turn generates query and error logs.
-Query and error logs can be used to identify, troubleshoot, and repair configuration errors and sub-optimal performance.
+Enabling log_disconnections helps PostgreSQL log the end of a session, including duration, which in turn generates query and error logs.
+Query and error logs can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.

 Impactβ

-Enabling this setting will enable a log of all disconnections.
-If this is enabled for a high traffic server, the log may grow exponentially.
+Enabling this setting logs all disconnections.
+If this is enabled for a high-traffic server, the log may grow quickly.

 Auditβ